rudeboybert/rudeboybert.github.io/research/installing_geo_libraries.md

 Next we install two R packages that provide functions to interface the previously installed geospatial libraries: the `rgeos` and `rgdal` packages.
 However, instead of installing pre-compiled versions, we install from raw source code and compile from our own machines by adding `type="source"`.
-In R run the following two commands.
+We also install `maptools` the regular way:

 ~~~
 install.packages("rgeos", repos="https://cran.rstudio.com/", type="source")
 install.packages("rgdal", repos="https://cran.rstudio.com/", type="source")
+install.packages("maptools")
 ~~~

 After installation, test that both packages work by running the following two commands in R: